marl64/autoMP/README.md

 ## What you need

 ###### Python
 The interpreter for the Python programming language, which autoMP is built with.
 When installing, be sure to check the box labeled "Add Python to PATH".
-Everything on the Optional Features page should be checked, and the on top of the defaults, be sure to also check "Precompile standard libraries" on the Advanced Options page.
+Everything on the Optional Features page should be checked, and the on top of the defaults, be sure to also check "Precompile standard libraries" on the Advanced Options page.\
 -> https://www.python.org/downloads/

 ###### Pillow
-A set of libraries for Python, required to run autoMP.
+A set of libraries for Python, required to run autoMP.\
 -> Open Command Prompt and type "pip install --upgrade pip" and press enter.
 Then, type "pip install --upgrade Pillow" and press enter.

 ###### SNES9x with Lua support
-This is a version of the SNES9x emulator which lets you run game-altering scripts.
+This is a version of the SNES9x emulator which lets you run game-altering scripts.\
 -> https://github.com/TASVideos/snes9x-rr/releases/tag/snes9x-151-v7.1

 ###### Lunar IPS
 This is a very simple utility for patching ROM files.
-Just browse for the included patch, then for the Mario Paint ROM you want to patch it to.
+Just browse for the included patch, then for the Mario Paint ROM you want to patch it to.\
 -> https://fusoya.eludevisibility.org/lips/

 ###### Mario Paint ROM
-Mario Paint is a... well, if you're using autoMP, you probably know what Mario Paint is!
+Mario Paint is a 1992 art program for the Super Nintendo Entertainment System/Super Famicom \
--> You're on your own here!
+-> We can't provide a source for this file.
+You'll have to either dump an official cartridge yourself, or obtain it some other way.
+A quick web search should prove fruitful.

 ## Setup